 This issue rose to national prominence and MFN was instrumental in crafting the Child Care Protection Improvement Act, introduced by U.S. Senators Chris Van Hollen (D-Md.) and Richard Burr (R-N.C.).
 This bipartisan legislation would create a task force to identify the problems, develop recommendations and best practices, and provide technical assistance to assist states in the process of implementing background check requirements for child care workers.
-The bill passed the Senate and was referred to the House Committee on Education and Labor in March 2020.
+The "Child Care Protection Improvement Act of 2020" was signed by the President on December 31, 2020.
+The Task Force's final report is due to the Secretary of Health and Human Services, the Committee on Health, Education, Labor, and Pensions of the Senate, and the Committee on Education and Labor of the House of Representatives no later than 1 year after their first meeting.